Roger Orton: Zion's Camp

-Orton was born in Genesco, New York and married Clarissa Mary Bicknell around 1823.
-Together they had six children.
-He was baptized about 1833, and in 1834 he left with Joseph Smith, Jr. and others on a mission to Pontiac, Michigan.
-He participated in Zion's Camp, where he served as a captain of the camp.
-During battle practice on the camp, he accidentally sliced open the hand of a participant.
+Orton participated in the 1834 Zion's Camp expedition from Kirtland, Ohio to Clay County, Missouri.
+He served as a captain of the camp and led a division in a sham battle.

 Later, through his negligence, he allowed several horses to run off.
 Instead of going after them himself, he simply informed the owners of what had happened, expecting them to go after the steeds.
 The horses turned up about ten miles away.
-The search for the horses delayed the camp's march by a day and earned Orton a "scathing rebuke" from Smith.
+The search for the horses delayed the camp's march by a day and earned Orton a "scathing rebuke" from Joseph Smith, Jr..